 Collars and tags can carry your details, but the tag may fall off, or the collar be removed.
 A microchip can't be removed easily, so your details will always be on your cat.

 How does cat microchipping work?

-A vet implants a microchip about the size of a grain of rice under your cat’s skin, which links to a database containing your details.
-When someone finds your lost cat, scanning the chip reveals these details and helps to reunite you.
+A vet puts a microchip under your cat’s skin using a needle.
+Each microchip is about the size of a grain of rice and has a unique serial number.
+It links to a database with your details on.
+When someone finds a lost cat, scanning the chip reveals these details and helps reunite them with their owner.